FASTAptamer/FASTAptamer/README.txt

 --------------------------------------------------------------------------------

 VIII.
 Version History

+Version 1.0.6 - Released June 8th, 2015.
+Added the option to fastaptamer_count for generating unique IDs.
+Modified fastaptamer_cluster to be able to read count files that contain unique IDs

 Version 1.0.5 - Released May 29th, 2015.
 Fixed bug in fastapatmer_count that was sensitive to an at-sign (@) in quality